 In these cases, it’s not the what (content).
 It’s the how.
 How are you using your content to increase customer engagement?
 How are you applying strategies to get better results?

-Let’s explore 9 valuable techniques you’ll wish you learned a long time ago.
+Let’s explore 9 valuable strategies you’ll wish you learned a long time ago.
 It’s never too late to turn this around and see engagement rates soar.

 Let’s take a look!